kdmukai/waxbadges/README.md

     * Browse by gamer's blockchain account; see their unified `Achievements` across all linked `Ecosystems`.
     * Social media sharing.

+* Basic management webapp for game developers to create and manage their achievement ecosystems.

 * Basic demonstration webapp with simple tasks users can complete to earn achievements.
+  * (eventually) include option for blockchain-savvy players to claim their achievements by linking their WAX account.

 * Add support for a points system for each `Achievement`, point totals for `User`s?